 At our office we offer two exceptional options for tooth whitening.
-You can choose either an in-office tooth whitening procedure or a professional take home system.
+You can choose either an in-office tooth whitening procedure, Zoom!
+Teeth Whitening, or a professional take home system.
 Both of these are top-of the-line systems.
 However, the biggest advantage of the in-office procedure is that in as little as one hour you can achieve a smile that is several shades whiter and brighter than the original color of your teeth.

 Porcelain Inlays or Onlays